 In the canto, we find a ramification of Pound’s interest in the value of wheat for civilization, namely “mountain wheat,” or emmer, an ancient grain cultivated in the Middle East, which was widespread in Levant and Europe, but has generally gone out of use.
 In Italy, emmer has been known, protected, and, under the name of “farro,” used in cuisine, especially in Tuscany.
 Emmer is “grano duro” and universally praised for the good taste of the bread that can be made out of it: at present, it is slowly being rediscovered and offered either in health stores or as luxury grain in the better supermarkets.

-Wheat, as symbol of civilisation based on agriculture, is the central element of the Eleusinian rites to which Pound refers at the end of the poem: as a result of the ritual marriage between the hierophant and priestess, an ear of wheat was produced and shown to the initiates.
+Wheat, as symbol of civilisation based on agriculture, is the central element of the Eleusinian rites to which Pound refers at the end of the poem: as a result of the ritual marriage between the hierophant and priestess, a new ear of wheat was shown to the initiates at the end of the ritual.
 See l.
 48. See also Marsh 2019.

 - line grows thick – In matters of painterly aesthetics, Pound often affirmed his preference for the well-defined line, a preference which he did not consider merely subjective.
 In Pound’s opinion, usury avoids the strict delimitation and clarity of line in painting, in the same way it disfavours the precision of verbal statement.
 Usury also rewards the mixing and confusion of colours.
 Historically, Pound observed the change of artistic practice from clear lines and pure colours in the quattrocento to developments of the chiaroscuro and baroque in the 16th and 17th centuries and aligned these with the gradual acceptance of usury in ecclesiastical circles and the economy as a whole.
 See Ozturk 2012 for detail.